umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-12-20-releasenotes.md

 ## Public access page

-On the new version of the "Public Access" page, you can now specify a name when you add a new entry in the allowlist for an environment.
+On the "Public Access" page, you can now specify a name when you add a new entry in the allowlist for an environment.
 ![PublicAccessV2](images/PublicAccessV2.gif)
 When you choose to add the public IP for the network you are currently working on, your name will automatically be used as the descriptive text.